-There is a blackbox that needed to be unearthed before the job search app began.
+There was a blackbox that needed to be unearthed before the job search app began.
 It came out of the user need to fill the gap for the low-wage work force in Princeton.
-Combining the various disparate elements of the ongoing employment efforts underway by many agencies in the area was a task in itself.
+Combining disparate elements of the ongoing employment efforts underway by many agencies in the area was a task in itself.
 Some of the work that is happening on unemployment, job-search and job readiness around town is listed below.

 2. Committed and Faithful Princetonians (YMCA) (POC: Larry Sprull and Fern Sprull), mostly work is with African American populace.